Adjunct Research Professor

 - Gong, Y. and Seibel, E. J. (2017) 3D measurement of small inner surface profiles using feature-based 3D panoramic registration, Optical Engineering 56(1), 014108 (2017), doi: 10.1117/1.OE.56.1.014108 (open access).

 In most pathological and cytological analyses, tissue biopsies and cells are imaged in vitro (outside the body) using standard optical microscopes and absorption-based stains.
 Although cells and nuclei are three-dimensional, this standard imaging technique is only two-dimensional with only one viewing perspective.
 The development of the Optical Projection Tomography Microscope (OPTM) has allowed 180-degree viewing of individual cells and nuclei at submicron spatial resolution that is isometric.
 Three-dimensional features are more easily recognized and quantitatively measured using the OPTM, such as the volume, 3D-shape, surface area, surface texture, and 3D features of nuclear invaginations can be used as more sensitive classifiers for earlier conditions of cancer and pre-cancer.
 This collaborative work with VisionGate Inc. was started by funding from the Washington Technology Center (WTC) and subsequently the National Cancer Institute (NCI).
-Future applications are imaging optically cleared needle biopsies in milli-fluidic devices at the point-of-care.
+Future applications are imaging optically cleared needle biopsies and the surface of fresh tissue cores in milli-fluidic devices at the point-of-care, we call CoreView.

 - Fauver, M., Seibel, E.J., Rahn, J.R., Meyer, M.G., Patten, F.W., Neumann, T., and Nelson, A.C.
 (2005) Three-dimensional imaging of single isolated cell nuclei using optical projection tomography.
 OSA Optics Express, 13(11), 4210-4223.
 Note, the cover figure for the May 30, 2005 issue of this peer-reviewed multimedia web journal is from the article. www.opticsexpress.org